-Look up properties in the vicinity and how much they're valued at.
+Look up properties in the vicinity and how much they’re valued.
 And if any have sold recently, how much they were sold for.

 Take note of the total number of properties sold, as well as how long it took for them to get sold.
 This can give you an indication of how in-demand your area is.

-Finally, when setting the price tag, always be mentally prepared that a prospective buyer will try to negotiate a better deal for themselves.
+Finally, when setting the price tag, always be mentally prepared as a prospective buyer will always try to negotiate a better deal for themselves.

 2) Get The Right Property Agent

 A good property agent is a valuable asset when you’re trying to get your property sold as quickly and profitably as possible.